 II.
-And now let me go on to the second thing I wish to set before you.
+I will now go on to the second thing I wish to set before my readers.
 I will speak of what Moses chose.

 I think his choice as wonderful as his refusal.
 He chose three things for his soul's sake.
 The road to salvation led through them, and he followed it; and in so doing he chose three of the last things that man is ever disposed to take up.

-1. For one thing he chose suffering and affliction.
+1. For one thing, he chose suffering and affliction.

 He left the ease and comfort of Pharaoh's court, and openly took part with the children of Israel.
-They were an enslaved and persecuted people-an object of distrust, suspicion, and hatred; and the man who befriended them was sure to taste something of the bitter cup they were daily drinking.
+They were an enslaved and persecuted people,-an object of distrust, suspicion, and hatred.
+They were, like the Spartan Helots, the Russian Serfs, or the East Indian Pariahs, and the man who befriended them was sure to taste something of the bitter cup they were daily drinking.

-To man's eye there seemed no chance of their deliverance from bondage without a long and doubtful struggle.
+To man's eye there seemed no chance of their deliverance from bondage, without a long and doubtful struggle.
+They had neither arms, nor money, nor foreign allies.
+They were ground to the dust by the crushing power of a tyrannical despot.
 A settled home and country for them must have appeared a thing never likely to be obtained, however much desired.
 In fact, if ever man seemed to be choosing pain, trials, poverty, want, distress, anxiety, perhaps even death, with his eyes open, Moses was that man.

-Think only, reader, how wonderful was this choice.
+Let any thoughtful reader consider how wonderful was this choice.

 Man naturally shrinks from pain.
 It is in us all to do so.
 We draw back by a kind of instinct from suffering, and avoid it if we can.
-If two courses of action are set before us, which both seem right, we always take that which is the least disagreeable to flesh and blood.
-We spend our days in fear and anxiety, when we think affliction is coming near us, and use every means to escape it.
-And when it does come, we often fret and murmur under the burden of it; and if we can but bear it patiently we count it a great matter indeed.
+If two courses of action are set before us, which both seem right, we generally take that which is the least disagreeable to flesh and blood.
+We spend our days in fear and anxiety, when we think affliction or pain is coming near us, and use every means to escape it.
+And when it does come, we often fret and murmur under the burden of it, like a child struggling against the surgeon's knife before chloroform was used.